 The system should be capable of automatically identifying ship earth stations.
-If another identification than the Maritime Mobile Service Identity (MMSI) is used in the system, a means should be provided 24h a day to easily identify the ship and to provide all the appropriate additional information, including the MMSI number where available, to the MRCC necessary for effecting the rescue.
+If other identification than the Maritime Mobile Service Identity (MMSI) is used in the system, the means should be provided 24 h per day to easily identify the ship and to provide the MRCC with all the appropriate additional information necessary for effecting the rescue, including the MMSI number where available.